gustavogmfarias/iffolha-js-backend/README.md

 -   Only Admin users, authors or editor users should be able to include a new classe;
 -   Only admin users or editor users should be able to delete a classe;
 -   Only admin users or editor users should be able to edit a classe;
--   Should be able to list all the reports by classes;
+-   Should be able to list all the Articles by classes;
--   Should be abble to list all the articles by classe;
+-   Should be abble to list all the Articles by classe;

 # Configurations